ZonglinL/ZonglinL.github.io/index.md

 <font color='red'>I am actively looking for a PhD position starting 2024 Fall</font>

-My ultimate research goal is to build an intelligent system that can accurately percieve the visual world and make correct decisions like humans.
+My ultimate research goal is to build intelligent systems that can percieve the visual world at human levels, whcih can *understand different modalities, perform different tasks, and collaborate with others*.
 To achieve this, I break my research down to three sections: **think** like humans, **learn** like humans, and **robustness** of the intellegent systems.

 * Computer vision